nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Displays all contacts stored in application.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-After executing find command, only the contacts that matches your input will be displayed.
-This list command would make the application display all of your stored contacts again.
+After executing find command, only contacts that match your input will be displayed. list command would make the application display all of your stored contacts again.
 </div>

 Format: `list`